 So at 9 a.m.
 Christmas morning we met Kai for the first time.
-(We never discussed it, but when Dawn called, Sharon and I both knew this was going be our dog.)
-She was a handful (the dog, not Dawn) lots of puppy energy, endlessly curious, with the ability to stand and walk around on two legs, for a freakishly long time.
+(We never discussed it, but Sharon and I both knew this was going be our dog from the moment Dawn first called.)
+She was a handful (the dog, not Dawn) — lots of puppy energy, endlessly curious, with the ability to stand and walk around on two legs, for a freakishly long time.
 (The first time we saw her pull that stunt, we were tempted to build her a big tent and send in the clowns.)

 It was love at first sight — with the dog, not the name.
 “Kai” had to go.
 (Not the dog, the name.
 Try to keep up.)
 We played around with various possibilities, and we were torn between “No” and “Down.”
 In the end, reason prevailed — if you define “reason” as saddling the little princess with the same name as our last two dogs.
 “Issa” it was.